Remark on ordered braid groups: Proof

 In other words, the $K_0$-group of the reduced group $C^*$-algebra of the braid group consists of the Laurent polynomials with the integer coefficients.
 To the best of our knowledge, the expression (\ref{eq3.2}) is new.
-An independent study of the group $K_0(C_r^*(B_{2g+n}))$ for the pure braids is based on the Baum-Connes isomorphism [Azzali, Browne, Gomez Aparicio, Ruth \& Wang 2021] \cite{AzzBroGomRutWan1}. \end{remark}
+An independent study of the K-theory for the pure braids was undertaken in the recent paper [Azzali, Browne, Gomez Aparicio, Ruth \& Wang 2022] \cite{AzzBroGomRutWan1} and is based on the Baum-Connes isomorphism. \end{remark}

 \begin{lemma} The positive cone $B_{2g+n}^+$ defines a left-invariant ordering of the braid group $B_{2g+n}$. \end{lemma} \begin{proof} (i) In view of remark \ref{rmk2.7}, the positive cone $B_{2g+n}^+$ consists of the words which correspond to the elements of $\mathcal{A}^+(\mathbf{x}, S_{g,n})$, i.e. the Laurent polynomials with positive coefficients.
 Let us show that the ordering of the group $B_{2g+n}$ induced by $B_{2g+n}^+$ is left-invariant.